tobega/tailspin-v0/Notes.md

 ## Other thoughts
 - Use more words instead of symbols?
 YES, easier to scan and search.
 Even redundant words (to some limit).
 - How much meta-programming do we want to let loose?
 Should everything be assignable as data?
 In that case, what about serialization?
-  Currently processors are a little in-between: if we can pass processor instances in the chain, why not templates?
+  Currently processors are a little in-between: if we can pass processor instances in the chain, why not templates or lenses?
 - Different kinds of hand-over between transforms?
 E.g. '=>' for proceed in parallel.
 - Do we need some kind of exit statement to abandon a stream? e.g. "findFirst"/"findAny" Or do you have to code it as iterated matching?
 - Vector arithmetic?